16 DAYS ●

 Heading to Beijing’s symbolic heart, stroll across Tiananmen Square and into the sprawling magnificence of the Forbidden City.
 Entering through the Gate of Supreme Harmony, you will find

 a complex full of imperial riches.
-Explore Beijing’s old hutongs by rickshaw and visit the home of a local family.
+Enjoy a leisurely stroll through the warren-like hutongs where you will meet a local family.
 Eat traditional Peking Duck for dinner and enjoy a Chinese acrobatic show.

 This morning is dedicated to China’s most iconic sight – the Great Wall.
 Taking a walk on this incredible structure is the best way to appreciate both the wall itself and the dramatic scenery that it crosses.
 Visit a jade factory then savour an afternoon in the idyllic landscapes of the Summer Palace as you wander through traditional Chinese gardens and see the exquisite architecture.